Pythonista-Tools/Pythonista-Tools/ObjC Tools.md

 # ObjC Tools

-Tools created with the ctypes and/or objc_util modules.  __Warning:__ These tools require Pythonista v1.6 beta or later.
+Tools created with the ctypes and/or objc_util modules.  __Warning:__ These tools require Pythonista v2.0 or later.

 GitHub Repos
 ------------